Sirius0531/final_project/README.md

 - We initially decided upon a linear model because what we were trying to find was a correlation rather than a classification
 - Once we tried to linear regression model we decided to explore and build upon it with the Random Forest Regressor
 - To see if we could improve the model and employ skills learned in class we also tested with a Neural Network
-## Machine Learning
-SciKitLearn is the ML library.
+- SciKitLearn is the ML library.
 We are doing multiple Linear Regression Models utilizing different variables from our dataset.
 We are also testing adding the Random Forest Classifier to our model as well.
 We will also use the Stats Model Library to evaluate the accuracy of our model.
+- XGboost

+## Optimize the Machine Learning Models

-## Dashboard Walkthrough
+## Dashboard Walkthrough   (need to add screenshot once the dashborad finished)
 **Introduction**
 A brief block explains the purpose of this analysis:
 **Prefered skills by company and job title**